 Wolfe, Tom.
 Foreword.
 In Declining by Decrees: Higher Education at Risk, edited by Richard H. Hersh and John Merrow, ixxi.
 New York: Palgrave.

-Jane S. Shaw is president of the John William Pope Center for Higher Education Policy.
+Jane S. Shaw is retired president of the John William Pope Center for Higher Education Policy.

 |Other Independent Review articles by Jane S. Shaw|